Monday, January 9, 2012

 web and print with moinmoin, pdflatex, google charts and eastwood

 As always, this is mainly a reminder to myself...
 We wanted to create a nice report/handbook that will be occasionally be printed, but in between printings should be a living (web) document.
 As typical for reports, it will contain charts and tables.
 We went with a wiki, which has pretty good tables and google charts looked like a perfect fit, until we saw that output is limited to png with a maximum resolution of 300k pixels.
 Then we found eastwood, a reimplementation of the google chart api in java with jfreechart as the back end.
-So here's how we do it:

 Friday, May 29, 2009